List of The Dumping Ground characters: Mo Michaels

 Some time afterwards, when Liam came to the 'Dumping Ground' to look for Frank, Mo answered to door to him.
 When asked where Frank was, Mo told Liam that he was at the cinema with Johnny, prompting Liam to leave, despite Mo offering to get Mike.
 Later when Liam came to temporarily stay at the 'DG', Mo's part in the plan to get Faith her work placement back was to sing "Twelve Tiny Hours" (a song Liam had written) with Johnny and Rick, but Mo's singing was so atrocious he decided that he did not want to sing at all.

 The Dumping Ground Series 3 – On the day of the 'Dumping Ground's' open day in "Party Games", Mo helped to add food colouring some cupcakes for the guests.
 Later in the day, however, Mo decided to run a bath and poured the food colouring that he had used on the cupcakes.
-The water overflowed the bath, fell into the living room downstairs (soaking Matt, Stephanie Brantston and Carmen) and also soaked Johnny'd bedroom as well.
-Mo was caught after he tried to get away from the living room and was made to show his hands which were coloured red by the food colouring.
+The water overflowed the bath, fell into the living room downstairs (soaking Matt, Stephanie Brantston and Carmen) and also soaked Johnny's bedroom as well.
+Mo was caught after he tried to leave the living room and was made to show his hands which were coloured red by the food colouring.
 Mo explained that he did this to stop the fostering party and prevent Carmen being fostered by the Brantstons, calling them "nasty people".

 The day after the events in "Grand Theft DG", Mo was made to share with new boy, Ryan.
 Who arrived the following day.
 On the same day, Mo discovered the purses that had gone missing had been dumped in a bin outside the 'DG'.
 He was going to tell Mike, but was stopped by Ryan who convinced him to show him first, then was convinced to keep quiet by Ryan on the grounds that the police would implicate him as his fingerprints would be on the purses, as Mo had told Ryan he had touched them a bit.
 Tee managed to get the truth out of Mo eventually after Mo started to talk at the kitchen table, but then kept quiet.
 They searched the bins only to find the purses were now gone.
 Tee and Mo confronted Ryan, who lied that he had not moved the purses.
 Later that day, while Ryan was speaking to Maude Gordon (Harry's potential foster sister, who had taken the money from the purses) in the attic, Mo followed Tee (who was recording Ryan and Maude's conversation) and sneezed, prompting Ryan to get Maude to turn herself in.